parkinsons-toolkit/app-content/pages-content/managing-symptoms/bowels.md

 **Caution: If you have severe pain or known bowel disease (such as Crohn’s Disease or Ulcerative Colitis) then you should speak to your pharmacist, GP or specialist before taking these.**

 #### Probiotics & prebiotics
 Lots of bacteria live in your bowels as part of the normal gut environment,	introduced through the food	you eat.
 These supplements change the mix of bacteria in your bowel:
-- **Probiotics** are living bacteria
+- Probiotics are living bacteria.
-- **Prebiotics** are fibre that acts a bit like a fertilizer for the bacteria living in the bowel
+- Prebiotics are fibre that acts a bit like a fertilizer for the bacteria living in the bowel.

 There is limited research in this area, complicated by the wide variety of strains available.
 There has been some research that showed a combination of pro- and prebiotics improved constipation in people with Parkinson’s.

----

 #### Fibre supplements
 If you have not got enough fibre in your diet, supplementation may be considered.
-The widely available fibre supplement is **psyllium husk, or ispaghula husk** – the ingredient of the laxative *Fybogel*.
+The widely available fibre supplement is psyllium husk, or ispaghula husk – the ingredient of the laxative Fybogel.

----

-### Laxatives
+#### Laxatives
 Many people with Parkinson’s need to take laxatives on a regular and long-term basis to keep the bowels opening regularly.
 Laxatives only work if you are adequately hydrated.
 Laxatives are available from chemists and come in different types:

 - **Bulk-forming laxatives** contain fibre and increase the bulk of the stool.
 This, in turn, stimulates the bowel.
 They can take a few days to work.
 Example: *Fybogel*.